Driving in German Cities, Towns and Villages

 - Turning left is no more allowed if there is a solid line in between.

-To read more about parking regulations on one-way streets, please see the page Parking in Germany.
+For parking regulations on one-way street please check the page Parking system in Germany.

 Sign at 240m